Black Monday (1987): Market forces

-Sources have questioned whether these news events led to the crash.
-Nobel-prize winning economist Robert J. Shiller surveyed 889 investors (605 individual investors and 284 institutional investors) immediately after the crash regarding several aspects of their experience at the time.
+Several events have been cited as potential triggers for the initial fall in stock prices.
+One of these was a proposed tax change that would make corporate takeovers more costly.
+However, Nobel-prize winning economist Robert J. Shiller surveyed 889 investors (605 individual investors and 284 institutional investors) immediately after the crash regarding several aspects of their experience at the time.
 Only three institutional investors and no individual investors reported a belief that the news regarding proposed tax legislation was a trigger for the crash.
-According to Shiller, the most common responses were related to a general mindset of investors at the time: a "gut feeling" of an impending crash, perhaps brought on by "too much indebtedness".